-Frailty and vitamin B9 because it is not stored in the body means we should try and eat foods with it at every meal and certainly each day.
+Frailty and vitamin B9 are linked because the nutrient is not stored in the body.
+That means we should try to eat foods rich in folate at every meal and certainly each day.

-What can we do to make sure we do not become old before our time?
+What can we do to make sure that we do not become old before our time?

-As Christians we know that it behooves us to take care of our bodies since, at conversion, God has taken up residence in our mortal frame.
-If for no other reason that means that caring for the temple is an essential discipline of every Believer.
+As Christians we know that it behooves us to take care of our bodies since, at conversion, God took up residence in our mortal frames.
+If for no other reason that means caring for the temple should be an essential discipline of every Believer; I would argue on a par with Bible reading and prayer.

-But, of course, this applies to every single person, because it also means less pain and disability.
+But of course this applies to every single person, for differing reasons; because it also means less pain and disability.

-Three of these means you have frailty syndrome; two suggests you are well on your way to losing your strength well before your time.
+Three of these symptoms listed below means you have frailty syndrome; two suggests you are well on your way to losing your strength long before your time.
+But wait, there is much you can still do to prevent this progression of disability and pain.

 Folate is the name of vitamin B9.
-Because it is water soluble and thus not stored in the body, we absolutely must consume foods with it every day.
+Because it is water-soluble and thus not stored in the body, we absolutely must consume foods with it every single day.

 Folic acid is the synthetic form found in supplements.
 Researchers continually remind us that because of cofactors, many unknown, it is far more effective when obtained from our food.

-It has many extremely important functions in the body, many to do with the brain and spinal cord, fertility and birth defects.
+Folate has extremely important functions in the body, many to do with the brain, spinal cord and fertility; and birth defects.

 There is a lot of heartache associated with a deficiency of folate.
-Frailty and vitamin B9 is just one of them.
+Frailty is just one of them.

-Our aim should be to enjoy at least 7 coloured foods every day, and preferably ten or more; it's not difficult.
-Just a slip of parsley on your scrambled eggs would go a long way to preventing these nasty heartache diseases.
+Our aim should be to enjoy at least 7 coloured-foods every day, and preferably ten or more; it's not difficult.
+Just a slip of parsley on scrambled eggs would go a long way to preventing these nasty heartache diseases.

 These are some of the foods with high folate levels.